xmrminer01102018/VegaToolsNConfigs/README.md

 # VegaToolsNConfigs
 AMD Vega GPU tools and configuration file(s) for Monero(XMR) mining.

-VegaUbuntuGuide - How to setup Vega mining in Ubuntu.
+VegaUbuntuGuide - How to manually setup Vega mining in Ubuntu.
+VegaUbuntuGuidWithAutoTools - How to setup Vega mining in Ubuntu with 90% automation.
+Escentially the same as
+                              VegaUbuntuGuide but after a few manual downloads, run the scrips to setup.

 TestedHarware - Limited hardware list working or not.